aws-deepracer/aws-deepracer-sensor-fusion-pkg/README.md

 ### Prerequisites

 The DeepRacer device comes with all the pre-requisite packages, build systems and libraries installed to build and run the sensor_fusion_pkg.
-More details about pre installed set of packages and libraries on the DeepRacer can be found in the [Getting Started](https://github.com/aws-racer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
+More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-racer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.

 The sensor_fusion_pkg specifically depends on the following ROS2 packages as build and execute dependencies: